umbraco/UmbracoDocs/marketplace-and-integrations/README.md

 ## [Umbraco Marketplace](marketplace/README.md)

 The Umbraco Marketplace is a public website used to showcase Umbraco packages.
-These are commercial and open-source extensions to the CMS available for use in Umbraco solutions.
-On the website you can browse and search for packages, understand their usage and review their suitability for your project.
+These are commercial and open-source extensions available for use in Umbraco solutions.
+On the marketplace you can browse and search for packages, understand their usage and review their suitability for your project.

-The website is available at [marketplace.umbraco.com](https://marketplace.umbraco.com).
+The marketplace is available at [marketplace.umbraco.com](https://marketplace.umbraco.com).

-Within the [Marketplace section of the documentation](marketplace/README.md) you'll find details aimed at package developers looking to list their CMS extensions and integrations.
+Within the [Marketplace section of the documentation](marketplace/README.md) you'll find details aimed at package developers looking to list their Umbraco CMS extensions and integrations.

 ## [Umbraco Integrations](integrations/README.md)

 As well as the commercial products, Umbraco HQ also develop and make available open-source integrations.
-These add functionality to the CMS to support working with third-party services.
+These add functionality to the Umbraco CMS to support working with third-party services.

-We expect them to be useful starting points to anyone looking to integrate such services into their Umbraco solution.
+These integrations are useful starting points to anyone looking to integrate such services into their Umbraco solution.

-Where we have released an integration for a particular provider and use-case that matches your needs, they are available for use directly.
-If we don't meet the particular requirement you have, we welcome feedback at the issue trackers.
+When we have released an integration for a particular provider and use-case that matches your needs, they are available for use directly.
+If we don't meet the particular requirement you have, we welcome feedback at the Issue Trackers.
 As all are open-source, they can be used as reference for building similar integrations with related services.

 Source code and issue trackers are found at the following GitHub repositories:

 - [Umbraco CMS Integrations](https://github.com/umbraco/Umbraco.Cms.Integrations/)
 - [Umbraco Forms Integrations](https://github.com/umbraco/Umbraco.Forms.Integrations/)

-Within the [Integrations section of the documentation](integrations/README.md) you'll find details on installing and working with the integration packages we have developed.
+Within the [Integrations section of the documentation](integrations/README.md) you'll find details on installing and working with the integration packages developed by Umbraco HQ.